top of page

 Neurodermatitis

-In order to better understand neurodermatitis diseases, we will first look at the most common causes below.
+To better understand atopic dermatitis, we will first discuss the most common causes below.

 Allergens such as pollen, house dust mites or animal hair